AMRiehle/python-challenge/README.md

 * The total number of months included in the dataset

-* The total amount of revenue gained over the entire period
+* The total amount of revenue generated over the entire period

 * The average change in revenue between months over the entire period